 Like any new skill, these skate skiing techniques take time to learn.
 Most skiers learn to V1 first, as it will allow you to go uphill and cover any type of terrain, in a pinch.
 As your balance improves, V2 and V2 Alternate become easier.
 For all of these techniques, remember to shift your body over each ski, and keep your shoulders square to the direction of the trail.

-For hands-on instruction, swing by the White Pine Touring Nordic Center on Park Avenue, and sign up for a lesson with one of our expert instructors.
+For hands-on instruction, swing by the White Pine Touring Nordic Center on Thaynes Canyon Drive, and sign up for a private skate cross country lesson with one of our expert instructors.
 Or, simply come practice your skate skiing on our 20K of groomed trails.
-The footage from the video doesn’t lie - we have only sunny, bluebird days here in Park City, UT...
+The footage from the video doesn’t lie—we have only sunny, bluebird days here in Park City, UT...

 Evelyn Dong, content writer